viktor-dimalanta/insurance-dashboard/README.md

-# Project Setup: FastAPI Backend and Nuxt 3 Frontend
+# Insurance Dashboard with FastAPI Backend and Nuxt 3 Frontend

 This project consists of a backend built with FastAPI and SQLAlchemy connected to a PostgreSQL database, and a frontend built with Nuxt 3.
 The backend provides API endpoints for managing clients and quotes, while the frontend allows users to interact with the backend.